 What Thriving Financial Well-Being looks like is a woman who manages her economic life to reduce stress, increase security and have freedom to do what makes her heart sing.
 Not only does she have enough money to pay for her basic needs, she is overall satisfied with her standard of living, she has a sense that her future is getting better, and has the confidence that comes with long-term financial positioning.
 She does not put her finances at risk for emotional self-regulation (“retail therapy”) and she has clarity and conviction about what she is worth.

-- Credit cards take the pain out of spending money – they are considered a decoupling strategy separating pain and joy and are one of the most marketed financial products in America – (BEWARE ladies!!
-Chasing points on a credit card is another way financial institutions encourage us to spend – money is emotional)
+Credit cards take the pain out of spending money, separating pain and joy as one of the most marketed financial products

 Dr. Tracey Adams has been teaching emotional intelligence within corporations and academia for over thirteen years.
 The evolution of her own personal work has sharpened her purpose of guiding other powerful women on the journey of self-discovery, personal power, and well being.